 I can’t believe nobody at LinkedIn thought about this.
 Microsoft, you paid $26.2 billion for this network, is there someone smart enough to realize they need to change this?

-After we published this post, thing got escalated quickly.
+After we published this post, things got escalated quickly.
 We got an email from one of the Senior Executive Escalations Specialists at LinkedIn offering her assistance.
 After a couple of emails, we got what we wanted (and what is “normal”): our old page name has been changed to Kontra and we kept all our followers.
 Follow us here.

 Good thing: We got what we wanted, LinkedIn listens to its customers.